-- President- Jeffrey Hartmann (jeffreyhartmann@ufl.edu) - Vice President- Lauren Krebs (l.krebs@ufl.edu) - Treasurer- Robert Lierse (rlierse54@ufl.edu) - Secretary-Sean O'Dwyer (bono13590@ufl.edu) - Social Chair- Heather Gonyeau (hgonyeau@ufl.edu) - First Year Liaison- Brittany Sealey (b.sealey13@ufl.edu)
+- President- Lauren Krebs (l.krebs@ufl.edu) - Vice President- Danielle Barrientos (dbarrientos 13@ufl.edu) - Treasurer- Jeffrey Jones (jeffrey.jones@ufl.edu)

 Keys.
 Graduate students have the option of requesting a key to the Computer lab and a key to the building.
 Each key has an \$8.00 (cash) deposit that will be refunded when the student returns the key(s) upon their departure from the university.
 Please see the Office Manager for your keys.